jhubig/FritzBoxShell/README.md

 You can use variables or arguments.
 However, arguments are visible in the process list and are therefore not recommended for passwords.

+If these arguments or environment variables are not set, then the values from the fritzBoxShellConfig.sh are used.

+Here an example (This will enable the 2.4 Ghz network on the box with the following IP):

+`./fritzBoxShell.sh --boxip 192.168.178.1 --boxuser foo --boxpw baa WLAN_2G 1`

 | Enviroment | Argument | Description |
 |---|---|---|
 | BoxIP | --boxip | IP or DNS of FritzBox |